Dunkirque/CMPE138-180-Project/README.md

 User creates Person with SSN 11 but goes to LicenseRequestor and inputs an SSN that isn't in the database like 1111 which creates a mysql error.

 **Might need to add the ability to just see the subclass data lists without having to input a new input; currently u can see the overlapping information but not the subclass-specific info

+**Idea is that admin username and password is hardcoded in the database (set by the company sort of idea)

+**Might have issues if password is too long when hashed since RegPassword is only varchar(100)

+**Need to add the idea that Data Entry Employee now has a new relationship through Assists/Handles with License Requestor as well